 Our internal dialogue is important for our mental well-being and success in life.

-So what can go wrong?
-Most of us who have been depressed to varying degrees and then we will have observed our biased and negative ways of viewing the world.
+So what can go wrong with our thinking capacity as we move along the scenic route?
+Most of us who have been depressed to varying degrees will have observed our biased and negative ways of viewing the world.
 At the time, those feelings are so powerful that the feel real – they are real to all intents and purposes.
 The meaning we create is that ‘real’ is, as ‘real’ does – to misquote Forrest Gump.
 The sensations associated with those feelings are, indeed, real.
 Equally, the thoughts associate with those feelings and sensations can become distorted – that’s the negative bias I mention in other places.

 For instance, the thought,.
 “I’m no good” can lead to self-harm; or, “Life has no meaning” can lead to suicide bids.
 In particular, the thought “I will always feel this way” leading to a sense of futility and resignation.
 Note how this example can appear in my Window of Tolerance (WoT) as an extreme example of rigidity.
 Elsewhere, I have said that one definition of madness is to keep thinking and doing the same thing, and expect something to change!

 EXPERIMENT: note down some of your negative thoughts when life becomes a challenge for you.
 Afterward, as you review them, notice the characteristics of some thoughts.
 Where would you place some of those thoughts on the four extremes in my WoT illustration?